vespa-engine/blog/_posts/2021-12-03-billion-scale-knn.md

 Compact binary-coded representations paired with hamming distance is also successfully used for large-scale cost efficient vision search.
-See for example these papers on using binary codes for cost efficient vision search:
+See for example these papers:
 * <a href="https://www.cv-foundation.org/openaccess/content_cvpr_workshops_2015/W03/papers/Lin_Deep_Learning_of_2015_CVPR_paper.pdf">
 Deep Learning of Binary Hash Codes for Fast Image Retrieval (pdf)</a>.
 * <a href="https://arxiv.org/pdf/2105.01823.pdf">